DaisukeMiyazaki/Kiyosumi/audio/README.md

 1. Press Bluetooth
 2. Press OPTION and then ENTER.
 On the device it should say pairing...
 3. Search Bluetooth device on your device and DENON AVR-X1300W should appear.
-Enter pair.
+Press ENTER on the controller.
+4. Enter pair on your device